Industrial Serial Device Servers & Converters

 Q3: What is the difference between simple “Transparent Transmission” and a true “Modbus Gateway”?

 A: Transparent transmission just puts the original serial data into TCP packets and blindly sends it.
 This is fine for basic ASCII data, but it often causes timeout errors and bus lockups when polling Modbus RTU due to network latency.
-A true Modbus Gateway actively translates the protocol from Modbus RTU to standard Modbus TCP/IP.
+A true Modbus TCP/IP Gateway actively translates the protocol from Modbus RTU.
 It manages slave IDs, packet parsing and buffers data locally to avoid polling conflicts and provide instantaneous SCADA responses.

 Q4: Do I need separate device servers for RS232 and RS485 equipment?

 A: Not if you pick a versatile 3-in-1 model.
-Our next generation serial device servers combine all three major serial interfaces (RS232/485/422) into one device.
+Our next generation serial connectivity devices combine all three major serial interfaces (RS232/485/422) into one device.
 This enables system integrators to standardize on one hardware model over an entire plant, with easy bridging between legacy RS232 PLCs and long-haul RS485 sensor networks.

 Q5: Can multiple SCADA masters poll the same serial device server at the same time?